USS Gerald R. Ford: Construction

 The ship was originally scheduled for launch in July 2013 and delivery in 2015.
-Production delays meant that the launch had to be delayed until 11 October 2013 and the naming ceremony until 9 November 2013, with delivery in February 2016.
+Production delays meant that the launch was delayed until 11 October 2013 and the naming ceremony until 9 November 2013, with delivery in February 2016.

 On 3 October 2013, Gerald R. Ford had four 30-ton, 21 ft-diameter bronze propellers installed.
 The installation of the propellers required more than 10 months of work to install the underwater shafting.

-On 11 October 2013, the ship's drydock was flooded for the first time in order to test various seawater-based systems.
+On 11 October, the ship's drydock was flooded for the first time to test various seawater-based systems.
 Her launch date was set to be on the same day as her naming ceremony on 9 November 2013.

-On 9 November 2013, the ship was christened by Ford's daughter, Susan Ford Bales, with a bottle of American sparkling wine.
+On 9 November, the ship was christened by Susan Ford Bales, with a bottle of American sparkling wine.
+The ship's crest was developed jointly by the ship sponsor and first commanding officer, Captain John F. Meier.

 As of 2013, construction costs were estimated at $12.8 billion, 22% over the 2008 budget, plus $4.7 billion in research and development costs.
-Because of budget difficulties, the Chief of Naval Operations, Admiral Jonathan Greenert, warned there might be a two-year delay beyond 2016 in completing Gerald R. Ford.
+Because of budget difficulties, Chief of Naval Operations Admiral Jonathan Greenert warned there might be a two-year delay beyond 2016 in completing Gerald R. Ford.
 The GAO reported that the price cap would be met by the Navy accepting an incomplete ship for that cost.

 On 23 September 2015, the Navy announced that several weeks of testing delays would likely slip the delivery date into April or May 2016.
 In addition, construction was 93% complete as of September 2015.

-In July 2016, a memo was obtained by CNN from Michael Gilmore, the US Department of Defense's Director of Operational Testing and Evaluation indicating that problems with four major flight systems would further delay combat readiness of the ship.
-The ship was not expected to be delivered until November 2016 and these issues were suggested to further delay that goal.
+In July 2016, a memorandum was obtained by CNN from Michael Gilmore, the US Department of Defense's director of Operational Testing and Evaluation indicating that problems with four major flight systems would further delay combat readiness of the ship.
+She was not expected to be delivered until November 2016, and these issues were suggested to further delay that goal.
 Construction of the ship was described as 98% complete, with 88% of testing finished.
+A video documentary of the construction was released by Newport News Shipbuilding in 2017.

-By March 2018, due to issues with the nuclear propulsion system and munitions elevators, construction costs had reached $13.027 billion, making the Gerald R. Ford the most expensive warship ever built.
-Planned delivery to the Navy was delayed by three months, to October 2019.
+By March 2018, due to issues with the nuclear propulsion system and munitions elevators, construction costs had reached $13.027 billion, making Gerald R. Ford the most expensive warship ever built.
+Planned delivery to the Navy was delayed again, by three months, to October 2019.

-Newport News Shipbuilding has released a video documentary on the construction of Gerald R. Ford.